 MBTI Problem #1:

-Right out of the MBTI gate, the very first dichotomy is based on being Extroverted (E) versus Introverted (I).
-News flash — the majority of us are both, and in any given situation, it depends!
-Sure, there are those who will tell anyone that the world is too “peoply” for their liking; as much as there are those who would give up government secrets if confined to solitude for half a day.
-But for those of us in the bulk of the bell curve — we are both and, it depends.
-Any deeper digging should be reserved for big ticket hiring or marriage consideration.
+Right out of the MBTI gate, the very first dichotomy is based on being Extroverted (E) versus Introverted (I.) News flash — the majority of us are both, and in any given situation, it depends!
+Sure, there are those who will tell anyone that the world is too “peoply” for their liking as much as there are those who would give up government secrets if confined to solitude for any length of time.
+But for those of us in the bulk of the bell curve, we are both and, it depends.
+Trying to dig any deeper to understand someone’s first dichotomy according to MBTI should be reserved for big ticket items like hiring key talent or marriage consideration.

 MBTI Problem #2:

-Without a doubt, it is Judging (J) versus Perceiving (P).
-Many, if not most are not exactly sure what it means.
-What is worse, is when someone thinks they know what it means.
+Without a doubt, it is Judging (J) versus Perceiving (P.) Many, if not most, are not exactly sure what it means.
+Worse is when someone thinks they know what it means.
 The J/P dichotomy is a manifestation of traits that are “statistical” in nature.
-In other words being ‘J’ or ‘P’ is an outcome of the other combinations of the trait dichotomies.
+In other words being (J) or (P) is an outcome of the other combinations of the trait dichotomies.
 Any other information you can get from spending time with the individual gives you the information that is not statistical.
 Only then may you say, “hmm, this person (pebble) is pretty close to 145 grams.”
-The point is, don’t worry so much about why you are a ‘J’ or, conversely, a ‘P’.
-Focus more on the bigger descriptive picture of your complete type.
+The point is, don’t worry so much about why you are either (J) or (P.) Focus more on the bigger descriptive picture of your complete MBTI type.
 With that said, if you want to know how I use J/P here it is: